natanshalva/Drupal-Git-pre-commit/README.md

 Git pre-commit file config for Drupal.

-This file stops you from doing common mistakes with git using drupal.
+This file stops you from making common mistakes with git using drupal.

-The script test for certain expressions like "dpm()" and "settings.php".
+The script tests for certain expressions like "dpm()" and "settings.php".
-You can add or remove expression by editing this file.
+You can add or remove an expression by editing this file.

 Put the file in your project at: ".git/hooks/pre-commit".

-This file is extend of 'Josh the Geek' work: http://drupal.org/project/1143338/git-instructions
+This file is an extension of 'Josh the Geek's work: http://drupal.org/project/1143338/git-instructions